IntentArchitect/Docs/articles/whats-new/2023/11/index.md

-# November / December 2023
+# What's new with Intent Architect (November / December 2023)

 Welcome to the 2023 Christmas edition of highlights of What's New with Intent Architect.